JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

-    for each openable entity:   reschedule the WHOLE function with it opened for each shared entity:     reschedule the WHOLE function with one more unit take the cheapest feasible result, even if it is worse than the incumbent if it beats the best-so-far by > SWEEP_MIN_IMPROVEMENT: it becomes the best else after MAX_SWEEP_UPHILL consecutive non-improvements: stop return the best
+    for each openable entity:   reschedule the WHOLE function with it opened for each shared entity:     reschedule the WHOLE function with one more unit take the cheapest feasible result, even if it is worse than the incumbent if it beats the best-so-far by > SWEEP_MIN_IMPROVEMENT and clears the anchor-relative OPEN shape-confidence guard: it becomes the best
+    else after MAX_SWEEP_UPHILL consecutive non-improvements: stop return the best
 ```